 You feel like the world around you is spinning.

 It’s no biggie.
-In fact, it’s familiar to you like nearly 40% of US adults who experienced some form of it in their lifetime, you don’t find it strange.
+In fact, it’s familiar to you.
+Like nearly 40% of US adults who experienced some form of it in their lifetime, you don’t find it strange.

 You’ve caught this bug before and it makes you want to barf.
 But you’re wondering if it’s something else that’s causing you to be “dizzy”.

 You then turn to the online world.
 Is it possible that the medication/s you’re taking are what’s causing your vertigo?

 In this post, let’s look at the medications that can be bad for you if you have vertigo.

 Yes, it’s most probably the side effect of the drug you’re recently taking.
 Chances are, your body is reacting differently compared to others.
 Some of them don’t experience any side effects.

 The medication might still be an effective cure, but would you endure a new discomfort in favor of the old one?

 Here’s a post worth checking out: How to Get Rid of Vertigo: The Ultimate Guide

 Medications are designed to make us feel better.
 And the good thing about them is that they work their wonders immediately.